PlayrTBH/Management/README.md

-# PlayrServers QEMU Management Portal
+# PlayrServers QEMU Management Portal (Assume this is garbage, do not use)

 A hardened FastAPI application that exposes both a password-protected operator portal and a machine-to-machine API for orchestrating remote QEMU/KVM